alextk/jqLog/README.md

 **Appender** - the channel to which messages are written.
 You can have multiple appenders active at the same time, for example writing to console, to server and to html div.

+**Layouter** - layouter is a class that is responsible for formatting the logging messages according to certain pattern.
+This gives you control on how the message will look like (will it include logging level, will it include date, logger name etc).

 Usage
 -------------------